 Whether your team has young children, family members in need of care, are trying to grow their family in some way, or are in any other countless unique family settings, your employees are constantly trying to balance the challenges and stresses from home with work.

 While offering individual family benefits is a good approach, such as some dedicated programs for adoption or fertility, what about employees who don't have a need for that?
 A more powerful and inclusive way to support all of your employees' various out-of-state-care-stipends family needs is through a family stipend.
-With a flexible family stipend, more of your employees are able to gain valuable peace of mind in their family lives so that they can stay present, productive and engaged at work.
+With a flexible family stipend, more of your employees can gain valuable peace of mind in their family lives so they can stay present, productive, and engaged at work.

 Here's what is covered in this guide: